Photo by Air Images / Shutterstock.com

 If the premiums are unmanageable, she could ask the beneficiary – the person who will benefit on Darlene’s death – to help make them.
 Then she could continue paying the policy and transfer the death benefit tax-free to the beneficiary.

 Bottom line?
 If the money involved is small, Darlene should cash in the policy and be done.
-If the amounts are large, she should spend a little money on an accountant to help her decide her best path.
+If the amounts are large, she should consider spending a little money on an accountant or fee-based financial planner to help her decide her best path.